-The previous post on this blog showed how Autofac 2 can provide Lazy<T> dependencies whenever T is registered.
+The previous post on this blog showed how Autofac 2 can provide Lazy<T>

 Other types that Autofac provides via the same mechanism are:

-IRepository<Customer>, when the open generic type, e.g.Repository<T>, is registered.
+, when the open generic type, e.g.Repository<T>

 Each of these can be thought of as a declarative context adapter.
 Each of these types supports a scenario involving some kind of interaction between a component and the container that hosts it.
 Instead of having the component call the container directly, the component expresses requirements declaratively using these little adapter types, and the container provides the implementation.

 Don’t worry if it is a stretch to imagine how each of these works.
-For today, we’ll examine the implementation of Lazy<T>, and that should give you enough background to figure out the others if you want to.
+For today, we’ll examine the implementation of Lazy<T>

 IRegistrationSource: a better Service Locator?